 When your AC’s evaporator coil freezes, it creates a secondary water problem.
 Ice forms on the coil when:

-• Airflow is restricted (often due to a dirty air filter)
+• Airflow is restricted (often due to a dirty or blocked air filter)

 Damaged Drain Pan